bactopia/bactopia/docs/usage-basic.md

     --sleep_time            After reading datases, the amount of time (seconds) Nextflow will wait before execution.
-                                Default: 5 seconds
+                                Default: 1 seconds

+    --publish_mode          Set Nextflow's method for publishing output files.
+Allowed methods are:
+                                'copy' (default) Copies the output files into the published directory.

+                                'copyNoFollow' Copies the output files into the published directory without following symlinks ie. copies the links themselves.

+                                'link'    Creates a hard link in the published directory for each process output file.

+                                'rellink' Creates a relative symbolic link in the published directory for each process output file.

+                                'symlink' Creates an absolute symbolic link in the published directory for each process output file.

+                                Default: copy

+    --force                 Nextflow will overwrite existing output files.
+                                Default: false

     -resume                 Nextflow will attempt to resume a previous run.
 Please notice it is only a single '-'

 Useful Parameters: